Psychedelic-Engineering/sleep-machine/README.md

 #Sleep-Machine
 ===========

-Sleep-Machine aims to be a physical device, the associated software and some online-services for the administration of the sleeping process - covering all the phases and transitions of sleep like falling asleep, deep-sleep, dreaming and waking up.
+Sleep-Machine aims to be a physical device, its associated software and some online-services for the administration of the sleeping process - covering all the phases and transitions of sleep like falling asleep, deep-sleep, dreaming and waking up.